brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ It turns out that dark text on a light background is easier to read than the opposite, because the dark parts automatically draw your subconscious attention.

-^ Many people also tell me that a light colour scheme hurts their eyes.
+^ Many people tell me that a light colour scheme hurts their eyes.
 It's important to note that the brightness of your screen isn't the same as the contrast of the text.

 ---